 A perfect blend of culture and adventure, this route travels across the southern Dalmatian coast from Split to Dubrovnik.
-Immerse yourself amid ancient Roman walls and palaces in the historic port city of Split before joining an exciting bike tour through the Croatian hinterland and discovering several popular Adriatic islands, including Biševo, Vis, Hvar, and Korčula.
-You'll end your stay in the Dubrovnik, exploring baroque and renaissance buildings, fortress walls, and the legendary wines native to the region.
+Immerse yourself amid ancient Roman walls and palaces in the historic port city of Split before joining an exciting bike tour through the Croatian hinterland and discovering several popular Adriatic islands, including Bisevo, Vis, Hvar, and Korčula.
+You'll end your stay in Dubrovnik exploring Baroque and Renaissance buildings, fortress walls, and the legendary wines native to the region.

 From kayaking and swimming to hiking and cycling, this 9-day itinerary of Dalmatia is perfectly crafted for your next travel adventure.
 You'll begin in southern Dalmatia in Dubrovnik where you'll kayak to nearby Elafiti Islands to swim and snorkel and ride a bike through the Konavle, and then venture through the dramatic Pelješac peninsula.
 You'll explore Korčula and Hvar covering the island terrain on a hiking and biking excursion and end your stay in the modern-ancient city of Split.